nczmoo/dcs100/readme.md

     x  change heart icon to green when you're poisoned x  Change exit to "Go Back"
-    x what if the tunnel was dark when you're heading in and light when you're headded out?
+    x what if the tunnel was dark when you're heading in and light when you're headded out? x create a wah wah portal sound for when you drink a portal and maybe a shimmering effect on the ui

     checkboxes look weird
     BUG? sound inconsistently playing on mobile?

+    change reel add to upgrade
+    increase effect of poison

     SOUND